cake404/GameEngine/GameEngine/README.txt

-# This is the read me for Homework 3
+# This is the read me for GameEngine

 Ensure that you have java installed on your computer and you have the JVM
 NOTE: All code is found within the 'code' folder